D.R. Horton Inc

 Horton said its loss narrowed to $231.9 million, or 73 cents a share, in the fourth quarter ended September 30 from $799.9 million, or $2.53 per share, a year earlier.

-Analysts on average were expecting a loss of 30 cents a share on revenue of $1.10 billion, according to Thomson Reuters I/B/E/S.
+Analysts on average were expecting a loss of 30 cents a share, according to Thomson Reuters I/B/E/S.

-Market conditions in the homebuilding industry are still challenging, characterized by rising foreclosures, high inventory levels of available homes, increasing unemployment, tight credit for homebuyers and weak consumer confidence, said Chairman Donald Horton.
+Market conditions in the homebuilding industry are still challenging, characterized by rising foreclosures, high inventory levels of available homes, increasing unemployment, tight credit for homebuyers and weak consumer confidence, Chairman Donald Horton said in a statement.